absahir/Assignment-1/README.md

 > What can new areas Acorns can move into?

 Acorns is still primarily a saving and micro-ivesting platform.
 Although in recent year it has taken steps to expand its offerings by venturing into reitrement savings (Acorns Later) and investmentment for childern (Acorns Later), it has some distance to go.
 It would want to hold on to its cusotmers, who tend to migrate to other brokers once they have build a big enough nest egg, by offering them a premium service with a fuller control over their portfolio.
 Acorns is also best positioned to make a foray into offering non-conventional short-term, personalized and micro-insurance products.

+In addition there is a huge unmeat demand for such services outseide the US, Acrons should look at expanding its global prsence.
+This will shore up its doemstic operations while expnading the suer base.

 > Why wiil these services benefit the company?